-What to Expect from a Therapy Consulation
+What to Expect from a Therapy Consultation

 If you’re looking for a new therapist, a free consultation is almost always worth doing.
 So many therapy-seekers have jumped right into a first session, only to realize in a matter of minutes that it isn’t a good fit.
 Cue an awkward conversation followed by a frustrating bill.